 You may need to pay Arrangement Fees for your new mortgage: a fixed amount or a percentage of the total loan.
 You can choose to pay upfront or add this to your mortgage.

 You might also have to pay Legal Fees, although some lenders offer free legals or cashback to cover legal costs.

 How can a Mortgage Broker help if I need to remortgage?

 There are a lot of options to consider when remortgaging and it can be tricky to choose the right course.
 A mortgage broker is a dedicated expert who can guide you.

 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE

 Debt consolidation is not always the most suitable option, consolidating debts must be carefully considered.
 It will usually mean more interest over a longer repayment term and there may also be early repayment penalties on your current mortgage, you should think carefully before securing other debts against your home.
-There are other ways to manage debt such as free debt advice charities, you can find out more by contacting the Money Advice Service these services may be more suitable for you.
+Consolidating debt may reduce your outgoings now, however you may pay more interest over your mortgage term.
+Your home may be repossessed if you do not keep up repayments on your mortgage.